 Under the empire the bulk of the Roman army, including almost all the famous legions, was distributed along the frontiers of the empire in a long, defensive chain.

 The main type of units in the Roman army were legions and auxiliary cohorts.

-The legions formed the backbone of the army.
+In the early empire, legions formed the backbone of the army, as they had done under the Republic (.
 In the first two centuries of the empire there were about 30 of them, almost all stationed in a thin line along the frontiers of the empire.

 All legions were originally recruited in Italy.
 However, once they had been stationed in a particular area for a long time (some legions spent more than a hundred years in the same location), many of their veterans settled down in the area after their period of service, and a growing pool of Roman citizens built up, from which succeeding generations of legionaries could be recruited.
 During the second century, therefore, the majority of legionary soldiers came to be recruited from outside Italy.

 Legions were divided into 60 centuries, each of 100 men, and each under an officer called a centurion.
 Centurions were often men of long military experience who had been promoted from the ranks of the legionaries; but many were ex-Praetorian guardsmen, and some, from higher social backgrounds, seem to have been directly appointed to their posts, to spend their career as centurions in different legions, and in different grades.
 The centuries each had a different rank in the legion, and their centurions were graded accordingly.
 The centurion commanding the most senior century was called the primus pillus (“chief spear”), and was one of the topmost officers in the legion.

 Other senior officers in the legion were the prefect of the camp, who was in charge of the day-to-day administration for the legion; and the tribunes.
 There were six of these staff officers, five of whom were equestrians spending several years serving in military posts.
 The sixth, the most senior, was a young man of senatorial rank, serving in this post before embarking on a career as a senator.